sunnypark12/CS4641_Group5/index.md

 ## Methods
 1. **Supervised Methods:**
-   - **Random Forest Classification (sklearn):** for highlighting important features and complex relationships.
+   - **Random Forest Classification (sklearn)** for highlighting important features and complex relationships.
    - **KNN (scikit-learn)** for simple predictions based on similarity and visualization of the data.
    - **Neural Networks (pytorch)** for handling high-dimensional data with deep learning techniques for flexibility.
 2. **Data Preprocessing:**